-(1) permit fixed installment plans not to exceed ten (10) months to collect contributions for the payment of current group members;
+(1) permit fixed installment plans not to exceed twelve (12) months to collect contributions for the payment of current group members;

-(2) permit fixed installment plans approved by the Manager for the payment of special assessments to make up a funding insufficiency pursuant to Section 15477.
+(2) permit fixed installment plans approved by the Chief for the payment of special assessments to make up a funding insufficiency pursuant to Section 15477.

 (c) Funds of the private group self-insurer shall not be commingled with the funds or assets of any group member or any other group self-insurer.

-(d) Once surplus funds have been declared such surplus funds of the private group self-insurer shall not be commingled in the checking account(s) established for the payment of and administration of current liabilities of group member claims, assessments, and other expenses of the group self-insurer's operation.
+(d) Once surplus funds have been declared as excess funds and transferred to an escrow account pursuant to section 15477(a)(1) , such surplus funds of the private group self-insurer shall not be commingled in the checking account(s) established for the payment of and administration of current liabilities of group member claims, assessments, and other expenses of the group self-insurer's operation.

 Note: Authority cited: Sections 54, 55 and 3702.10, Labor Code.
 Reference: Sections 3700, 3701, 3701.5, 3702.1, 3702.2 and 3702.10, Labor Code.